0xHabitat/tealgarden/README.md

 # SolarPunch :muscle: :sunny:

-A collection of processes and tools used by communities, DAOs and collaboratives around the globe.
+A collection of self-management processes and tools used by communities, DAOs and collaboratives around the globe.

 ## The Community